sdnts/lumbermill-rs/README.md

 ### MSRV

-This crate currently requires a `nightly` version of Rust, and will till Rust v1.70, when `OnceLock` gets stabilized.
+This crate currently requires at least Rust 1.70

 ### Credits